chadlavi/recipes/food/desserts/pies/sandi-gant-sweet-potato-pie.md

 # Sandi Gant's Sweet Potato Pie

-From a collection of recipes my mother in law gave my wife when she went to college
+From a collection of recipes my mother-in-law gave my wife when she went to college

+Note: this recipe makes 2 pies.

 ## Ingredients
 * 1/2 cup butter